carbon-language/carbon-lang/llvm/docs/Statepoints.rst

-Locations for each pointer value which may need read and/or updated by the runtime or collector are provided in a separate section of the generated object file as specified specified in the PatchPoint documentation.
-This special section is encoded per the :ref:`Stack Map format <stackmap-format>`.
+Locations for each pointer value which may need read and/or updated by the runtime or collector are provided in a separate section of the generated object file as specified in the PatchPoint documentation.
+This special section is encoded per the
+:ref:`Stack Map format <stackmap-format>`.

 The general expectation is that a JIT compiler will parse and discard this